SHARM EL LULI (RAS HANKORAB)

-THE BEAUTIFUL BUT ENDANGERED HAWKSBILL
+HOME OF THE ENDANGERED HAWKSBILL TURTLE

 A study by the local conservation group HEPCA of Red Sea turtles in southern Egypt revealed that almost half of all identified hawksbill turtles in the region were spotted at Sharm El Luli and that furthermore two thirds of all sea turtle sightings were made within the surrounding Wadi El Gemal area.
 So if you are a turtle lover, Sharm El Luli, definitely merits a visit.